 Release et voila!
 Looks just like something you purchased at the neighborhood bakery.

-2 tbsp (30 ml) powdered sugar + more for dusting
+- 2 tablespoon (30 ml) powdered sugar + more for dusting

-To serve, place 1 pastry rectangle on a dessert plate, spread 1 tsp of the jam evenly on the pastry.
+- To serve, place 1 pastry rectangle on a dessert plate, spread 1 teaspoon of the jam evenly on the pastry.
 Pipe 6 mounds of whip cream (3 on the top of the rectangle, 3 on the bottom.
 Leaving space in between for 4 strawberries.

 I recommend using Pepperidge Farm store-bought puff pastry since it's already scored for you into panels and it will make cutting even rectangles even easier